pachyderm/docs/content/latest/how-tos/developer-workflow/create-ml-workflow.md

-For maximum leverage of Pachyderm's built functionality, Pachyderm recommends that you combine model training processes, persisted models, and model utilization processes, such as making inferences or generating results, into a single Pachyderm pipeline Directed Acyclic Graph (DAG).
+For maximum leverage of Pachyderm's built functionality, Pachyderm recommends that you combine model training processes, persisted models, and model utilization processes, such as making inferences or generating results, into a single MLDM pipeline Directed Acyclic Graph (DAG).

 Such a pipeline enables you to achieve the following goals: